Sreeraj0801/CineFlix/ReadMe.md

 ### <h1>CineFLix </h1>

-Its a project to find favourite anime and movies , with genre filteration and search Project is build with the TMDB (The Movie Database ) API,
+Its a project to find favourite   movies and tv series , with genres filteration and search , Also gives the detail about the content and the trailer and streaming platflrom available.
+Project is build with the TMDB (The Movie Database ) API,

 <ul>